IoIxD/glitchfuckOld/README.md

 # glitchfuck

-A collection of programs from different languages for creating semi-procedural glitch imagery.
+This repository contains many implementations of "glitchfuck", a program that xor's two images together.
+If used correctly, this can be used to make semi-procedural glitch imagery.